fpouyez/AdrUtilities/README.md

 - *'defaultTemplateFrench'* : a custom template created to fill our needs, in French.
 - *'defaultTemplateEnglish'* : the same custom template, in English.
+- *'madrTemplateEnglish'* : standard MADR (Markdown Architecture Decision Records) template with YAML frontmatter, in English.
+- *'madrTemplateFrench'* : standard MADR (Markdown Architecture Decision Records) template with YAML frontmatter, in French.

 Default : *defaultTemplateFrench*.

+**MADR templates** follow the [MADR 4.0.0 specification](https://adr.github.io/madr/), with YAML metadata and a standardized structure.
+The French version is a faithful translation of the English MADR template, allowing you to document your architectural decisions in your preferred language while remaining compatible with industry standards.

 ## 🚀 Performance Optimizations